0xrishavsharma/happybooking-frontend/README.md

-# HappyBooking - Minimal version of Booking.com
+# HappyBooking - Minimal clone of Booking.com
+Build using the power of ViteJS and Scss